Skip to main content

 Insulin resistance is a state of cellular deafness.
 When cells are resistant to insulin, it takes more of the hormone to manage blood glucose, leading to hyperinsulinemia.
 This excess insulin has far-reaching endocrine consequences.
 It can suppress SHBG production in the liver, which, while seeming beneficial for increasing free testosterone, often occurs in a context of overall metabolic dysfunction that negates the benefits.

 For women, hyperinsulinemia can stimulate the ovaries to produce more androgens, contributing to hormonal imbalance.
-Research increasingly demonstrates that itself can positively influence insulin sensitivity.
+Research increasingly demonstrates that hormone replacement therapy itself can positively influence insulin sensitivity.
 A meta-analysis of randomized controlled trials found that menopausal hormone therapy significantly reduced insulin resistance markers in postmenopausal women.
 This suggests a bidirectional relationship ∞ while hormonal therapies can improve insulin sensitivity, a baseline of good insulin sensitivity allows these therapies to work more effectively from the outset.

 Insulin sensitivity functions as a critical determinant of the cellular environment, directly gating the downstream effects of hormonal therapies.